mardukaj/line-chart/README.md

 # line-chart

 In this example project i have created a library for drawing line charts on X, Y axes.
-Also i have made an live example for line chart.
+Also i have made a live example for line chart project.

 - chart.html - Displays line chart example.
 Inside of this file you can insert your data for generating new charts.
 - scripts/canvasChart.js - In this file i have written the code for creating line chart.